UNDER THE MOUNTAIN

 Although it would have been simpler to have kept all the distances and acreages in one form, it would have meant additional words in quotes, so I have used a mixture of imperial and decimal measurements.
 Polish names, again, were spelt in many random ways in official documents, and some people have been swallowed by the quicksand of Births, Marriages and Deaths in New Zealand (BDM).2 Some Polish germanised names evolved into English ones.
 I followed spellings most often used by families, and have tried not to confuse.

-The Poles arrived after the 1860s Taranaki Wars, and were far enough removed by their illiteracy and original lack of the English language to miss the tensions between Māori and the British colonists.
-By the time their New Zealand-born sons joined the New Zealand Expeditionary Forces during the Boer War and WWI, however, the early Poles well-understood discrimination.
+Through their illiteracy and original lack of the English language, the Poles missed the tensions between Māori and the British colonists that lingered in the area after the 1860s Taranaki Wars.
+By the time the Poles’ New Zealand-born sons joined the New Zealand Expeditionary Forces during the Boer War and WWI, however, they well-understood discrimination.

 This is the bite I have taken out of the mille-feuille of Polish history in Taranaki.
 I know I have left bits of pastry and crumbs on the plate.
 I will pick them up later.